 we are a small, owner-run, independent café on dublin’s capel street (153 Capel St, Dublin 1 – a map is always useful if you’re lost).

-we are open monday to friday, 8 – 5.30; saturdays we open 10-5 & now sundays 11-5 (we do all day brunch on both saturdays and sundays)
+we are open monday to friday, 8 – 5.30, and 10 – 5 on saturdays and sundays (we do all day brunch on both saturdays and sundays)

 our focus is to do a good job, serving people simple, good food and drinks that they can enjoy, and that we can enjoy making and serving.